Biden boosts US vaccine stockpile as world waits

 Biden’s announcement comes as the White House has rebuffed requests from U.S. allies, including Mexico, Canada and the European Union, for vaccine doses produced in the United States, where months of production runs have produced vaccine solely for use in the country.

-Russia and China, whose leaders don’t face voters in free and fair elections, have used their domestically-produced shots for strategic leverage.
+China has pledged roughly half a billion doses of its vaccines to more than 45 countries, according to a country-by-country tally by The Associated Press.
+Four of China’s many vaccine makers are claiming they will be able to produce at least 2.6 billion doses this year.

+Russia has sent millions of doses of its Sputnik V vaccine to countries around the world, even as it vaccinates its own population.
+Analysts say a goal of this vaccine diplomacy is to bolster Russia’s image as a scientific, technological and benevolent power, especially as other countries encounter shortages of COVID-19 vaccines because richer nations are scooping up the Western-made versions.

 Israel, which has vaccinated more than half of its population with Pfizer vaccines produced in Europe, has also attempted to use vaccine diplomacy to reward allies.

 Biden did move to have the U.S. contribute financially to the United Nations and World Health Organization-backed COVAX alliance, which will help share vaccine with more than 90 countries with lower and middle-income nations, but it has yet to commit to sharing any doses.